vblagoje/auto-pr-writer/README.md

 - **Framework Context**: Auto PR Writer has been developed using the Haystack 2.x framework.
 Please ensure any development or suggestions are compatible with Haystack features.
 - **Focus Areas**: All changes should primarily be focused on the `auto_pr_writer.py` and `action.yml` files.
 Make sure that modifications align with the overall design and functionality.
 - **Open an Issue**: For bugs, feature requests, or other discussions, start by opening an issue.
 Clearly describe the change you wish to make or the problem you're trying to solve.
-- **Submit a Pull Request**: If you're ready to contribute code or documentation, submit a pull request.
-Provide a clear description of the problem and a detailed explanation of your solution.
+- **Submit a Pull Request**: Ready to contribute code or documentation?
+Submit a pull request.
+The description will be generated automatically, of course! :-)

 ## Smoke Test for Docker Image

 To confirm the correct operation of the Docker image, perform a smoke test locally using the following steps:

-1. **Prepare Your OpenAI API Key**: Ensure you have your OpenAI API key ready for use.
+1. **Prepare Your OpenAI API Key**: Ensure your OpenAI API key is ready for use.

 2. **Execute the Image**:
    Run the following command in your terminal, replacing `<YOUR_OPENAI_API_KEY>` with your actual API key: